 About me

-I am a fifth-year PhD candidate and NSF Graduate Research Fellow at the Institute for Astronomy, University of Hawai‘i at Mānoa.
+I am a sixth-year PhD candidate and NSF Graduate Research Fellow at the Institute for Astronomy, University of Hawai‘i at Mānoa.

 My primary research interest is understanding the full lifetime of exoplanets.
 Currently, I study their evolution by detecting planets around evolved stars and developing methods to better constrain the ages of exoplanet host stars.